VincenzoRocchi/reminder_backend/docs/security_checklist.md

 - [ ] Should still use reasonably secure credentials

 ## Credentials Management

+### Managing Sensitive Credentials
+Follow these best practices for handling sensitive credentials:

+1. Store all sensitive credentials in environment variables
+2. Use separate environment files for each environment (.env.development, .env.testing, .env.production)
+3. Create separate accounts/projects for development and production services
+4. Use test/sandbox credentials for non-production environments
+5. For production systems, consider:
+   - Environment variables set directly in the hosting environment
+   - AWS Secrets Manager, GCP Secret Manager, or Azure Key Vault
+   - Kubernetes Secrets for container deployments
+6. Periodically rotate all credentials

 ### Managing Twilio Credentials
 Twilio is used for both SMS and WhatsApp notifications through a unified TwilioService.
 Secure its credentials: